National code: CUA51020

 • Successful completion of Year 12 of high school or equivalent, as evidenced by a copy of your transcript, or

-• Successful completion of a Certificate IV qualification from TAFE NSW as evidenced by a copy of your transcript or certificate, or
+• Successful completion of a Certificate IV qualification from TAFE NSW as evidenced by a copy of your transcript or certificate, and

 Entry recommendations